helenamin/Election-Analysis/README.md

         The total number of votes each candidate won The winner of the election based on popular vote

     The script prints the analysis to the terminal as well as exporting the result to a text file .

+PyBoss
+    Provided python script get employee data as a csv file and coverts the employee records to required format:

+         split Name column into separate First Name and Last Name columns re-write DOB data into MM/DD/YYYY format
+         re-write SSN column to hide the first five numbers from the view re-write State data using two-letter abbreviations

+    The script creates employee_final.csv as output

+PyParagraph
+    Provided python script to automate the analysis of any such passage using these metrics:

+        Approximate word count
+        Approximate sentence count
+        Approximate letter count (per word)
+        Average sentence length (in words)

+    The script prints the analysis to the terminal as well as exporting the result to a text file .